damianolodi/damianolodi/content/notes/command-line/git-general.md

 weight: 2
 ---

-`git init` &rarr; create empty git repository in the current directory
+`git init` &rarr; create an empty git repository in the current directory

 `git add <file/dir>` &rarr; stage file or direcotry for the next commit